-42. The Sendco must undertake an annual Audit at the end of each academic year, of Staff Skills and SEND Knowledge in order to recognise and address gaps within the school and for individuals.
+42. The Sendco must undertake an annual Audit of Staff Skills and SEND Knowledge in order to recognise and address gaps within the school and for individuals.

 43. The Sendco must undertake an induction meeting with newly-appointed teaching and support staff to explain systems and structures in place around the school's SEN provision and practice and discuss the needs of individual pupils.